Cicada swarm to emerge this month across Western Pennsylvania

-“I just try to get people to calm down about it,” said Feather.
+“I just try to get people to calm down about it,” Feather said.
 “I realize that big bugs with bulging red eyes scare people.”

-She is looking forward to seeing the cicadas’s entertaining antics, she said.
+She’s looking forward to seeing the cicadas’ entertaining antics, she said.

 The one risk they do pose is to very young trees.